TungCan273/QuickDraw/README.md

 • Flaterning

 Note - If Computational power is not enough to train the model on 10-12 Doodled images or .npy files.
-Download .npy Files [This](https://bit.ly/2P7TDut)
+Download .npy Files in [Here](https://bit.ly/2P7TDut)
 Quickdraw API for accessing the Quick Draw data that downloads the data files as and when needed, caches them locally and interprets them so they can be used.
 API https://bit.ly/2DkRCbz